Hasbrouck family: Washington Irving Chambers

 Washington Irving Chambers was born April 4, 1856, in Kingston, to Jacob and Margaret Ann Ayres Chambers.
 Named after the author Washington Irving, Chambers grew up in Kingston, and graduated from the United States Naval Academy in Annapolis, Maryland in 1876.
-Following his graduation, Chambers was assigned to multiple ships from 1876-1902, working his way up the ranks from Seaman to Ensign to Lieutenant to Lieutenant Commander.
+Following his graduation, Chambers was assigned to multiple ships from 1876 to 1902, working his way up the ranks from Seaman to Ensign to Lieutenant to Lieutenant Commander.
 He spent 1888-1889 serving as a Lieutenant in the New York Navy Yard.

 After 1902, he was promoted to captain, and from 1907-1909, served as the Assistant Chief of the Bureau of Ordnance.

 In June 1938, Chambers Field in Norfolk, Virginia was named after him, as was the USNS Washington Chambers (T-AKE-11), placed in service in 2011.
 Chambers was known as a pioneer in the Naval Aviation Field for the United States.

-He married Mary Isabella Reynolds (1863-1945) on December 3, 1892, in Kingston.
+He married Mary Isabella Reynolds (1863–1945) on December 3, 1892, in Kingston.
 She went by Isabella or Belle for most of her life.
 He and his wife are buried in Arlington National Cemetery.